 - Real-Time Metrics, providing you with real-time data on how your app may be impacted by user updates, user acquisitions, or enhancements.

 - Focused Dashboards, in full-screen mode, that let you view all the metrics from a given metric area on a single page.

 - Revenue Analytics within Flurry allows you to track your In-App Purchase (IAP) Revenue from transactions that occur within your iOS app or Android app in order to determine if your app is producing revenue from In-app purchases at the levels you expect.

-- Crash Analytics 2.0 in Flurry gives you, in real time, information about crashes, exceptions, and errors in your app.
-This allows you determine the root cause of any issue quickly, keep your app running well and the users of your app happy.
+- Crash Analytics 2.0 in Flurry gives you, in real-time, information about crashes, exceptions, and errors in your app.
+This allows you to determine the root cause of any issue quickly, keep your app running well, and the users of your app happy.